Skip to main content

 ATGCATA--

 If we set the proportion of missing data to 0.5.
-It will generate an output without the last two sites.
-The output will be:
+It will generate an output without the last two sites using the following command:

 >seq1